Gluten Free London: A Complete Guide for Celiac Foodies

 The Best Things We Ate in London

-- The Cereal doughnut (which is topped with corn flakes) from Borough 22
+- The Cereal doughnut (which was topped with corn flakes) from Borough 22 (it was a seasonal flavor at the time).

-- The scone with strawberry jam and fresh whipped cream from Floris’ Bakery at Broadway Market (Saturdays only!)
+- The scone with strawberry jam and fresh whipped cream (and literally everything else they make) from Floris’ Bakery at Broadway Market (Saturdays and Sundays only!)

 Dedicated Gluten Free Restaurants in London

 Here is the wide selection of dedicated gluten free restaurants in London.
-Some are stalls at a food market, some are standalone restaurants.
+Some are stalls at a food market (if so, you’ll find which market in parentheses in the title), some are standalone restaurants.

-We visited almost all of them (there are two exceptions), and included some of our opinions on what to order and what stood out to us about each place.
+Over our two recent trips, we have visited almost all of them (there are a couple of exceptions), and included some of our opinions on what to order and what stood out to us about each place.

 Niche Gluten Free